pts/pts-xtiny/README.txt

 are ordered differently by the linker).
 If you experience a discrepancy other than those below, please report an issue.

 Q28.
-Does pts-xtiny support __attribute__((constructor)) and
+Does pts-xtiny support initializers like __attribute__((constructor)) and __attribute__((destructor))?
-__attribute__((destructor))?
 """"""""""""""""""""""""""""
 Yes.
 Even better: if these features are not used, they don't add overhead to the executable.
 (May other libcs get this wrong, they add overhead.)

-ld in GNU Binutils 2.20.1 is buggy: it removes constructors and destructors even without --gc-sections.
+Note if you are using -mxtiny-ld=... with an old GNU ld. ld in GNU Binutils 2.20.1 is buggy: it removes constructors and destructors even without --gc-sections.
 If this affects you, upgrade your GNU Binutils to 2.24 (which is known to work).

-(Please note that constructors and destructors are ignored with -mno-xtiny-link.)
+(Please note that constructors and destructors are silently ignored with -mno-xtiny-wrap-linker.)

 Q29.
 Does pts-xtiny support atexit(3) or on_exit(3)?
 """"""""""""""""""""""""""""""""""""""""""""""""""""